geohackweek/datasharing/_episodes/00-docker-tutorial.md

 ---

-title: "Getting Started with Docker"
+title: "Introduction to Docker"
 teaching: 15
 exercises: 0
 questions:
-- "How to run Docker?"
+- "How to use Docker?"
-- "How to create a new Docker image?"
 objectives:
 - "Explain images and containers"
 - "Run a Docker "